GSRV-io/ratelimiter/README.md

   `time` datetime NOT NULL DEFAULT utc_timestamp()
 ) ENGINE=MyISAM DEFAULT CHARSET=latin1;
 ```
 The code looks for a variable named `$conn` that defines a MySQL connection.
 The table must be available within this connection.
-To use a variable with different name, repace all occurrances of `$conn` in `ratelimiter.php` with your variable.
+To use a variable with a different name, replace all occurrances of `$conn` in `ratelimiter.php` with your variable.